DCMiner/embedding-composites/README.rst

 Exercise 1
 ----------

-At the command line, run the command
+At the command line, run the command:

 .. code-block:: bash